 Prevention: Though there is no sure fire way to completely protect against noroviruses, there are steps you can take to limit your chances of catching the virus.
 First and foremost, always wash your hands after using the bathroom and before handling food.
 Noroviruses can be found in biohazards like feces or vomit, so take extra precaution in public spaces or in areas that are likely to be contaminated (restrooms, work breakrooms, waiting rooms).
 If someone you live with develops a norovirus, sanitize and disinfect shared areas of the home with EPA chemicals approved to destroy the virus.
 Launder all bedding and clothing thoroughly, taking extra care to avoid agitating or spreading bacteria.
 If you become sick, quarantine yourself and do not prepare food for two days after your illness.

-When In Doubt: If your home or place of business is infected by the norovirus, you can try to clean it up yourself.
+When In Doubt: If your home or place of business is infected by the norovirus, you can try to clean it up yourself, but it would be better to contact a professional biohazard cleanup company.
 The Cleveland Clinic has detailed directions to help you eliminate norovirus from your environment.
 Remember to use only approved chemicals, and be sure to wear proper PPE for the job.
 Also keep in mind that some janitorial companies or maid services may not be fully trained to completely treat biohazards.
 Contact your local cleaning company to find out what is covered.